 Research Excellence

-MIT Media Lab, Koch Institute for Cancer Research, Lincoln Laboratory, and cutting-edge facilities in every STEM discipline.
+The MIT Media Lab, the Koch Institute for Cancer Research, Lincoln Laboratory, and frontier facilities across every STEM discipline.

 Institutional Strengths